microsoft/vscode-docs/api/extension-capabilities/overview.md

 ## Common Capabilities

-[Common capabilities](common-capabilities) are core pieces of functionality that you can sprinkle some in any extensions.
+[Common capabilities](common-capabilities) are core pieces of functionality that you can use in any extension.

 Some of these capabilities include:

-- Registering commands, configurations, keybindings, or context menu items
+- Registering commands, configurations, keybindings, or context menu items.
-- Storing workspace or global data
+- Storing workspace or global data.
-- Displaying notification messages
+- Displaying notification messages.
-- Using Quick Pick to collect user input
+- Using Quick Pick to collect user input.
-- Open the system file picker to let user select files or folders
+- Open the system file picker to let users select files or folders.
-- Use the Progress API to indicate long-running operations
+- Use the Progress API to indicate long-running operations.

 ## Theming

-[Theming](theming) control the look of VS Code, both the colors of source code in the editor and the colors of the VS Code user interface.
-If you've ever wanted to make it look like you're coding the Matrix by making VS Code different shades of green, or just wanted to create the ultimate, minimalist greyscale workspace, then themes are for you.
+[Theming](theming) controls the look of VS Code, both the colors of source code in the editor and the colors of the VS Code user interface.
+If you've ever wanted to make it look like you're coding the Matrix by making VS Code different shades of green, or just wanted to create the ultimate, minimalist grayscale workspace, then themes are for you.

 **Extension Ideas**

-- Change colors of your code.
+- Change the color highlighting of your source code.
-- Change colors of the VS Code User Interface.
+- Change the colors of the VS Code User Interface.
 - Port an existing TextMate theme to VS Code.
 - Add custom file icons.

 ## Declarative Language Support

-[Declarative language support](/api/language-extensions/overview#declarative-language-support) extend existing programming languages or implement basic support for a new languages.
+[Declarative language support](/api/language-extensions/overview#declarative-language-support) extends existing programming languages or implement basic support for a new language.
 This is done declaratively, without writing any code.
-These extension points focus on text editing-type features, such as bracket matching and syntax highlighting.
+These extension points focus on text editing features, such as bracket matching and syntax highlighting.
 For more advanced features, like IntelliSense or debugging, see [Programmatic Language Features](/api/language-extensions/overview#programmatic-language-features).

-Snippets for example provide a rich and highly customizable syntax with support for advanced features like transformations and capitalization, while a good language grammar can completely change the coding experience.
+Snippets, for example, provide a rich and highly customizable syntax with support for advanced features like transformations and capitalization, while a good language grammar can completely change the coding experience.

 **Extension Ideas**